 - Education: MD, Rush Medical College

-- Residencies: University of California at San Francisco
+- Residencies: General Surgery - University of California San Francisco

 - Board Certifications: Surgery